trevor-dunbar/EmployeeAPI/README.md

 );

 ## Run the application
-From the directory with the file run the following command: go run main.go
+From the directory with the file run the following commands: go build *.go go run *.go

 ## Load in some data
 POST to http:localhost:8081/employees with Body: